Sharing the Season 2020 list

 Contact: Shelter Director Kimberly Fowler 704-636-4718, Ext 1.

 135 Mocksville Ave., Suite 2, Salisbury NC 28144

-Needs: Infant/toddler clothing for the court child care center and teen parent program; family games; board games; gift cards, including to Food Lion
+Needs: Infant/toddler clothing for the court child care center and teen parent program; family games; board games; gift cards, including gift cards to Food Lion

 Purpose: For girls and boys in fifth-12th grades.
 Gemstones Academy offers workshops and seminars focused on leadership, education, self-esteem and etiquette.